contact us at [email protected]

 In summary, the neck appears to have been replaced in the late 1920s and a new fingerboard fitted a few years later.

-Photos courtesy of Carl Meine:
+Images courtesy of Carl Meine:

 Pictures above and below show the side of the fingerboard with missing binding